Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Day 12 to 13: Explore Antalya

-The best way to end your trip would be by relaxing for two full days in Antalya, famous for its Mediterranean Coast and archaeological sites from the Greek and Roman eras.
+The best way to end your trip would be to relax for two full days in Antalya, which is famous for its Mediterranean coast and archaeological sites from the Greek and Roman eras.
 The region is blessed with stunning natural beauty, including beautiful beaches, crystal-clear waters, and magnificent mountains.

 The city of Antalya itself is home to many historical landmarks, including Hadrian’s Gate, the Yivli Minaret, and the Antalya Museum, which houses artifacts from ancient civilizations.

-Check out the Duden Waterfall and spend a great time in the old town of Antalya.
+Plan to visit the Duden Waterfall and have a great time in the old town of Antalya.
 You may visit the ruins of Aspendos nearby or go rafting at Koprulu Canyon National Park if you’re feeling adventurous.
 The Taurus Mountains, which run along the Turkish Riviera, are a popular destination for hiking and mountain biking.
 Relax at the beautiful Antalyan Beaches – Konyaalti or Lara – whichever is closer.

 Day 14: Depart Back Home